7014 42nd Ave S, Seattle, WA 98118

 - Tampons: Tampax “regular” tampons, with cardboard applicators.

 - Phone: This is a phone (it’s inside a birdhouse, which is a convenient rain shield).
-Press 1 for an outside line (to dial any number in North America for free).
+You can dial any number in North America for free.
 Press 0 to speak with an operator (one of Futel’s mottos: “Operators are Sometimes Standing By”).
-Press 2 for voicemail; anyone can set up a free voice mail box, which others can leave messages at by dialing 503-468-1337 and following the prompts (they’ll need your mailbox number).
+Press # for the menu system, then press 2 for voicemail; anyone can set up a free voice mail box, which others can leave messages at by dialing 503-468-1337 and following the prompts (they’ll need your mailbox number).
 Other numbers lead to other interesting results!
 (There’s a directory below the phone.)

 - There is also a sign speaking a bit about what is in the LFFC at the moment (changing as new things are added).